Azure/aztk/README.md

     path\to\pi.py 1000
 ```
 - The `aztk spark cluster submit` command takes the same parameters as the standard [`spark-submit` command](https://spark.apache.org/docs/latest/submitting-applications.html), except instead of specifying `--master`, AZTK requires that you specify your cluster `--id` and a unique job `--name`
-- The job name, `--name`, argument must be atleast 3 characters long
+- The job name, `--name`, argument must be at least 3 characters long
-    - It can only contain alphanumeric characters including hypens but excluding underscores
+    - It can only contain alphanumeric characters including hyphens but excluding underscores
     - It cannot contain uppercase letters
 - Each job you submit **must** have a unique name
 - Use the `--no-wait` option for your command to return immediately